Jorma Taccone: Career

 Taccone made a cameo appearance in Role Models as Mitch from Graphics, where he sang a karaoke version of the Scorpions' "Rock You Like a Hurricane"; and co-starred in the Gnarls Barkley music video for the song "Who's Gonna Save My Soul".

-Taccone appeared as Cha-Ka in Universal's 2009 film Land of the Lost (starring Will Ferrell), for which he was nominated for the Razzie Award for Worst Supporting Actor.
+Taccone appeared as Chaka in Universal's 2009 film Land of the Lost (starring Will Ferrell), for which he was nominated for the Razzie Award for Worst Supporting Actor.
 In August 2009, he directed his first film, an adaptation of the Saturday Night Live sketch MacGruber that was featured as part of the group male vocals on Lightspeed Champion's album Life Is Sweet!
 Nice to Meet You.
 As of SNLs 36th season, he was no longer cited in the end credits, though he was still listed on the NBC website as a writer and holds the unofficial title of "Sexiest Member of Lonely Island".
 However, according to the band's website, thelonelyisland.com, "the Dudes" were still responsible for the SNL Digital Shorts.
 It was later confirmed Taccone had left Saturday Night Live, though he worked on some shorts in the 36th season.

 Taccone acted in season 5 of MyDamnChannel's Wainy Days and is the director of the AT&T Wireless television ad campaign It's Not Complicated.
 He also had a recurring role on the HBO show Girls as the character Booth Jonathan.

 In 2015, Taccone appeared in the Kickstarter short movie Kung Fury as Adolf Hitler (A.K.A.
 Kung-Führer).
 He will play this role again in the sequel Kung Fury 2.

+In 2020, Taccone authored a children's book, illustrated by Dan Santat, titled Little Fox and the Wild Imagination.

+Taccone hosts The Lonely Island and Seth Meyers Podcast with Samberg, Schaffer and Seth Meyers, which discusses The Lonely Island's SNL Digital Shorts.